-The sites in Kothrud were identified as 'at risk' by a watershed risk assessment using the World Resource Institute's (WRI) Baseline Water Stress (RAW) scores and an assessment tool developed by Maplecroft.
-Water was neither discharged to brackish surface water bodies nor withdrawn from brackish surface water, resh surface water, non-renewable groundwater or produced/entrained water.
+The sites in Kothrud were grouped as a single facility based on their proximity and managerial connections.
+The campus was identified as 'at risk' by a watershed risk assessment using the World Resource Institute's (WRI) Baseline Water Stress (RAW) scores and a tool developed by Maplecroft.
+Water was neither discharged to brackish surface water bodies nor withdrawn from brackish surface water, fresh surface water, non-renewable groundwater or produced/entrained water.
 Withdrawals and discharges in these categories were accordingly estimated as zero.
 Withdrawals from third-party sources were tracked as either water supplied from utilities or water supplied from other sources.
 Third party destinations were categorized as industrial/sanitary wastewater discharged to treatment works or wastewater trucked/hauled offsite.
 Discharges to groundwater were tracked as landscape irrigation (excluding process/sanitary discharges) and industrial and sanitary wastewater treated on-site and reused for irrigation.
-Water consumption was tracked separately in Cummins' environmental management system rather than being calculated as the difference between withdrawal and discharge.
+Water consumption was tracked separately rather than being calculated as the difference between withdrawal and discharge.
 All of the water reported as withdrawn "from fresh surface water" was rainwater collected at the facility.
 Changes in water withdrawal, consumption, and discharge were classified using the following system: +/- 5% as "about the same," between +/- 5% and 15% as "lower" or "higher," and greater than +/- 15% as "much higher" or "much lower."